 Klimov would never make another film, in the same 2001 interview claiming he lost interest in making films, and that “everything that was possible I felt I had already done”.
 He died in 2003 and is buried in Moscow.

-Come and See is available in its entirety in 720p resolution, with English subtitles, on Mosfilm’s YouTube channel (Mosfilm was the parent company of Belarusfilm, who produced it).
-It is a fantastic depiction of an under-documented area of World War II that too few people know about.
-I can’t recommend it highly enough.
-Just remember though, that it makes other World War II films look like Disney movies.
+Come and See is available in its entirety, with English subtitles, on Mosfilm’s YouTube channel (Mosfilm was the parent company of Belarusfilm, who produced it).
+It is a fantastic depiction of an area of World War II about which few people know more than the bare-bones.

 Unlike many news and information platforms, Emerging Europe is free to read, and always will be.
 There is no paywall here.
 We are independent, not affiliated with nor representing any political party or business organisation.
 We want the very best for emerging Europe, nothing more, nothing less.
 Your support will help us continue to spread the word about this amazing region.